Chapter 7 : Resistance

 “OK,” said Neville, “now the introductions are over, let’s get on with the main event.
 Harry, Ron, Hermione would you like to give us a rundown of what you’ve been up to while we’ve been having fun here at Hogwarts?”

 Harry, Ron and Hermione arranged themselves on a couple of oversized bean bags near the end of the room, Harry on one, Ron and Hermione sharing the other.
-Everyone else arranged themselves in a broad circle around them sitting on an odd assortment of rugs, throw cushions, bean bags and chairs.
+Everyone else arranged themselves in a broad semi-circle around them, sitting on an odd assortment of rugs, throw cushions, bean bags and chairs.
 Ginny sat next to Harry on a rug.

 When the story was finally over every one sat back in silence.
 As with last night they were all trying to come to terms with the astounding story they had just heard.
 As before, it was Seamus who first found voice.

 “Ginny and Neville kept on telling us that you three were still out there fighting.”
 He scratched behind his ear.
 “I wanted to, but I didn’t really believe them.
 I thought you were just on the run, trying to save your own hides.
 Now I feel ashamed for every ungenerous thought I had.
 That was one extraordinary story you just told us.
-It will be with great pride that I retell it to my grandchildren, tell them that I heard it from you three direct, tell them how honoured I feel to be able to call you three friends.
+It will be with great pride that I retell it to my grandchildren, tell them that I heard it from you three direct, and tell them how honoured I feel to be able to call you three friends.
 Thank you.”
-Seamus had a tear in the corner of his eyes when he had finished speaking, as did not a few others.
+Seamus barely got out the last few words, his voice was choked was emotion.

 “Yeah, what Seamus said,” was echoed around the room.

 “So how many grandchildren do you have, Seamus, you old dog?” quipped George.

 Just at this time the door to the Hog’s Head opened up and in came Aberforth levitating before him a table laden with platters of sandwiches and jugs of pumpkin juice.
 “The lunch you ordered, Neville,” said Aberforth.